 - Irregular menstrual cycle

 Insulin resistance can be genetic.
 However, there are also acquired causes of insulin resistance.
 Let’s learn more about them:

 Research shows that obesity, particularly excess fat around your waist and organs, is also known as visceral fat.
 As mentioned above, a waistline of 40 inches in men and 35 inches in women.

 However, a lack of physical activity can have the opposite effect.
-Leading a sedentary lifestyle with no to little physical activity can lead to obesity which can increase insulin resistance.
+Leading a sedentary lifestyle with no to little physical activity can lead to obesity, which can increase insulin resistance.

 Highly processed diets that have a high amount of carbohydrates and saturated fats get digested very quickly by your body and spike your blood sugar levels.
 Increased blood sugar levels over a long span of time can increase insulin resistance.

-Certain medications, such as steroids and certain hypertension and psychiatric disorders can lead to insulin resistance.
+Certain medications, such as steroids and certain hypertension and psychiatric disorders, can lead to insulin resistance.

 Certain medical conditions – hormonal and genetic can increase insulin resistance.

 If insulin resistance is not managed on time, it can lead to severe complications.
 Insulin resistance can raise insulin production so your body can maintain normal blood sugar levels.

 Higher insulin levels can lead to high cholesterol, hypertension, vascular complications, and hardened arteries.
 It can also lead to an increased risk of stroke, cardiovascular disease, and type 2 diabetes.